 The periodic inventory system is a straightforward method used to record inventory data at specific intervals, typically at the end of a reporting period.
 Instead of continuously updating stock levels, businesses using this system conduct physical counts at regular intervals, such as monthly, quarterly, or annually.

-These counts are then used to calculate the cost of goods sold (COGS) and update the inventory records.
+These counts are then used to calculate the cost of goods sold (COGS) and update the inventory reports.
 What sets the periodic inventory system apart from other methods, such as the perpetual inventory system, is its simplicity and low cost.

 Unlike perpetual systems that rely on advanced technology to track inventory in real-time, the periodic system focuses on stock assessments periodically.
 This makes it an attractive option for small businesses and operations with lower sales volumes.